spintheweb/framework/README.md

 * Else it receives a resource
 * The _session context_ stores the connected user, its associated roles and locale.
 When a new session is established, the user is preset to _guest_ and roles to _guests_.

+# Spin the Web Studio

+Spin the Web Studio is the visual and interactive environment for building, managing, and customizing Spin the Web sites and applications.
+It provides a user-friendly interface for both developers and content editors to design layouts, manage content, configure data sources, and preview changes in real time.

+## Key Features

+- **Visual Content Editing:**
+  Drag-and-drop interface for arranging content blocks, menus, trees, forms, and other components.

+- **Live Preview:**
+  Instantly see how changes affect the site, with support for multiple languages and user roles.

+- **Data Source Management:**
+  Configure and connect to various data sources (webbase, SQL, etc.), and visually map queries to content.

+- **Layout Designer:**
+  Edit and preview WBLL (Webbase Layout Language) templates, manage placeholders, and control responsive layouts.

+- **Tree and Navigation Management:**
+  Organize site structure, breadcrumbs, and navigation menus with intuitive tree views.

+- **Calendar and Scheduling:**
+  Manage events and time-based content using integrated calendar views.

+- **Localization Tools:**
+  Easily manage translations and localized content for multilingual sites.

+- **Custom Scripting and Extensions:**
+  Add custom scripts, styles, and logic to extend site functionality directly from the studio.

+## Workflow

+1. **Design:**
+   Use the visual designer to arrange content and navigation.
+2. **Configure:**
+   Set up data sources, queries, and dynamic content.
+3. **Preview:**
+   Instantly see changes as they would appear to end users.
+4. **Publish:**
+   Deploy updates to the live site with a single click.

+## Who Is It For?

+- **Developers:**
+  Rapidly prototype and extend site features with code and visual tools.
+- **Content Editors:**
+  Manage and update site content without technical knowledge.
+- **Site Administrators:**
+  Oversee structure, permissions, and localization from a central dashboard.

+---

+Spin the Web Studio streamlines the entire site-building process, making it accessible, efficient, and